 The Netherlands Flag Museum Foundation broker exness, the Rotterdam Flag Parade Foundation and the Netherlands Vexillological Association – founders of the 25 th International Congress of Vexillology 2013 Foundation– asked the Dutch flag designer and vexillologist Theun Okkerse to design a flag/logo for the Netherlands Flag Congress 2013/ICV2013.

 The Congress flags designed for earlier ICVs show a great variety.
 Old traditions in colour and shape play an important role in the designs.
 The knotted rope – the symbol of the Fédération Internationale des Associations Vexillologiques (FIAV) – is often shown as a symbol that stands for the ICV number, or both.
 Thanks to the lack of precise design criteria, a rich variety of flags has grown.

 The starting points for the design of the 25th ICV flag were the Congress country and the Congress city as well as the flag history and tradition.

-The Netherlands has two flag main streams: the bar flags and· the flare flags (“jack”).
+The Netherlands has two flag main streams: the bar flags and· the flare flags (“jack”) how to open an investment with exness social trading.
 The latter are exclusively used in the shipping industry.
 The Dutch Royal Navy is allowed to fly the “double” jack; other ships the single.